 The biggest names in food retail are aiming for growth in Asia, as well as in Africa and Latin America, through several of today's new trade agreements.
-The expansion of global supermarkets brings with it the expansion of processed food production, trade and consumption.
-For example, under NAFTA, processed food consumption has skyrocketed in Mexico, bringing with it serious public health problems, and the country's retail sector has been taken over by large global chains.
+The expansion of global supermarkets brings with it the expansion of

 Processed foods - produced by Mondelēz, Nestlé, Pepsico, Danone, Unilever and the like - are important greenhouse gas emitters, not only because of all the energy used in packaging, processing and transporting the foods, but also because of the emissions generated on the farm.
 Processed foods are constructed out of the cheapest raw materials that companies can source from around the globe.
 One package of standard supermarket food can contain powdered milk from New Zealand, maize from the US, sugar from Brazil, soybeans from Argentina and palm oil from Indonesia - all foods that are high on the emissions scale.